MansiBhatt12/Dagster-ABI-Fetcher-Csv-Writer/README.md

-# Dagster Project to Fetch APIs and Save to CSV
+# Dagster Project to Fetch APIs and Save to CSV File

 This Dagster project fetches data from APIs for 5 contract addresses and saves the information to a CSV file.
 It utilizes Dagster, Dataframes (pandas), and interacts with APIs to fetch all available ABIs for the specified contract addresses.The code is written in Python and uses the Dagster library to orchestrate the pipeline.